openlcb/OpenLCB_Technical_Introduction/src/intro_async_blink.md

 At this point there is another node that starts the Node Alias negotiation.
 You should be able to spot and read those messages now.
 We'll ignore them here.

+Part of the required initialization process for a node is for it to publish the list of events that it produces and consumes.
+Doing so helps with gateways so that bridges can choose which events to send to other segments.

+The next set of messages are this published information.
 The `async_blink` node supports two different events--one for 0 and the other for 1.
-After initialization, it sends out messages to let others know what events it can produce.
-Here are the two relevant messages:
+It both produces and consumes these events, so it sends out four messages:

 ```
+19545415 05 02 01 02 02 00 00 00    Producer Identified Invalid
+19544415 05 02 01 02 02 00 00 01    Producer Identified Valid

-195454415 05 02 01 02 02 00 00 00
+194C5415 05 02 01 02 02 00 00 00    Consumer Identified Invalid
-195444415 05 02 01 02 02 00 00 01
+194C4415 05 02 01 02 02 00 00 01    Consumer Identified Valid
 ```

+The two event IDs are `05.02.01.02.02.00.00.00` and `05.02.01.02.02.00.00.01`.

 We won't go into the details here.
 You can find more in the specifications and techinal notes: